Injection Mold Grades and Types

 Injection Mold Types

 There are many types of injection molds used in the industry to meet different production needs and requirements.
-Each type of mold has its advantages.
 We can classify the injection molds according to the following situation.

 Types of Injection Molds Based on Feeding Systems